The Legend of Zelda: Breath of the Wild: Awards

 Following its demonstration at E3 2016, Breath of the Wild received several accolades from the Game Critics Awards and from publications such as IGN and Destructoid.
 It was listed among the best games at E3 by Eurogamer, GameSpot, and GamesRadar+.
 In late 2016, Breath of the Wild received two awards at Gamescom, and won the award for Most Anticipated Game at the Game Awards 2016.

 Breath of the Wild won multiple awards at the Game Awards 2017, including Game of the Year, Best Game Direction, and Best Action/Adventure Game, and was nominated for Best Art Direction, Best Score/Music, and Best Audio Design.
 At the 21st Annual D.I.C.E.
-Awards, the Academy of Interactive Arts & Sciences awarded Breath of the Wild with Game of the Year, Adventure Game of the Year, Outstanding Achievement in Game Direction, and Outstanding Achievement in Game Design.
+Awards, the Academy of Interactive Arts & Sciences awarded Breath of the Wild with Game of the Year, Adventure Game of the Year, Outstanding Achievement in Game Direction, and Outstanding Achievement in Game Design, along with nominations for Outstanding Achievement in Art Direction and Outstanding Technical Achievement.
 IGN, GameSpot, Polygon, Entertainment Weekly, Eurogamer, Electronic Gaming Monthly, GamesRadar+, and Game Informer ranked Breath of the Wild the best game of 2017.
 According to Metacritic, Breath of the Wild topped 18 lists of the decade's best games, more than any other game of the 2010s.
 It was named one of the greatest games of all time by The Guardian, IGN, Edge and Famitsu.
 In a 2021 conducted by TV Asahi of more than 50,000 Japanese people, Breath of the Wild was voted the best console game, above Dragon Quest V. A 2023 poll conducted by GQ which surveyed a team of journalists across the industry ranked Breath of the Wild as the best video game.
 In 2025, the game was listed by IGN in collaboration with Nintendo Life as the second best Nintendo game, below its sequel Tears of the Kingdom.